-Modified sorting algorithm
+Modified sorting approach

-The proposed modified sorting algorithm method is applied to the same simulation case study presented in the previous section (see Figure 4.20).
-Figure 4.23 shows the simulation results when using the proposed method.
+The proposed modified sorting approach method is applied to the same simulation case study presented in the previous section (see Figure 4.20).
+Figure 4.24 shows the obtained simulation results when using the proposed method.
 Top plot shows the three-phase line currents and bottom plot shows the capacitor voltages in phase a,b and c.
-At t=0.9 s, the reactive current is changed from 0.35 pu to zero.
-Figure 4.23 shows that the proposed algorithm is able to provide proper individual cell balancing at zero-current mode.
+At t = 0.9 s, the reactive current is changed from 0.35 pu to zero.
+Figure 4.24 shows that the proposed algorithm is able to provide proper individual cell balancing at zero-current mode.